ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 ./bin/start run_defragmentation defragment_module 8,YOUR-MINING-ADDRESS.1 defragmentation_trigger_threshold 500000000 ...
 ```

 The defragmentation is performed before startup.
-Only chunk files larger than `defragmentation_trigger_threshold` bytes and those which have grown by more than 10% since the last defragmenation of this module will be updated.
+Only chunk files larger than `defragmentation_trigger_threshold` bytes and those which have grown by more than 10% since the last defragmentation of this module will be updated.
 Note the defragmentation may take a lot of time.

 ## Troubleshooting